MagicLeo21/PodcastTranscripts/EnglishPod/[039]My_New_Boyfriend.md

 **DIALOGUE FIRST TIME**

+> A: Irene!
+I heard you were on a date last night!
+So, how did it go?
+I want all the juicy details!

+> B: Um… well, actually, we had a fantastic time last night.
+He was…amazing!

+> A: Okay, now you really have to fill me in.
+What's he like?

+> B: He's really good looking; he's quite tall, around 6'1”, he's in his early thirties, and he's got the most beautiful dark brown eyes…

+> A: He sounds hot!
+What does he do for a living?

+> B: You know what, this is the best part.
+David is a junior investment banker at Fortune Bank, so he's got a great career path ahead of him!

+> A: Hold on a sec, his name is David?

+> B: Yeah?

+> A: That's my brother!

 **Marco:** Alright, so, interesting dialogue.
 Small world.

 **Erica:** It is a small world.
 I don't know how I would feel about dating my friend's brother.